Evan Ziporyn: Career

 In 1992 Ziporyn founded the Bang on a Can All Stars, with whom he performed and recorded until 2012.
 He also was a member of Steve Reich and Musicians, with whom he shared a 1998 Grammy Award for Best Chamber Music Performance.

-As a clarinetist, Ziporyn recorded the definitive version of Steve Reich's multi-clarinet New York Counterpoint in 1996, sharing in that ensemble's Grammy Award in 1998.
+In 1996, Ziporyn recorded Steve Reich's 1985 multi-clarinet work New York Counterpoint.

 In 2001 his solo clarinet CD, This is Not A Clarinet, made Top Ten lists across the country.
 His compositions have been commissioned by Yo-Yo Ma's Silk Road Ensemble, Kronos Quartet, American Composers Orchestra, Maya Beiser, So Percussion, Wu Man, and the Boston Modern Orchestra Project, with whom he recorded two CDs, Frog's Eye (2006) and Big Grenadilla/Mumbai (2012).
 His honors include awards from the Massachusetts Cultural Council (2011), The Herb Alpert Foundation (2011), USA Artists Walker Fellowship (2007), MIT's Kepes Prize (2006), the American Academy of Arts and Letters Goddard Lieberson Fellowship (2004), as well as commissions from Meet the Composer/Commissioning Music USA and the Rockefeller MAP Fund.
 Recordings of his works have been released on Cantaloupe, Sony Classical, New Albion, New World, Koch, Naxos, Innova, and CRI.

 He is Kenan Sahin Distinguished Professor of Music at MIT.
 He has also been inaugural director of MIT's new Center for Art Science and Technology and still serves as head of Music and Theater Arts at the Center for Art, Science and Technology (CAST).
 He is also founder and artistic director of Gamelan Galak Tika, and curator of the MIT Sounding performance series.